-PhotoBARRYthon is an event taking place in Barry on 10th October 2020.
-There will be a 12 hour event for those with enough stamina and a family friendly 6 hour event.
-It's an event for locals who know the place well but who may not have looked at it closely through a lens, and it's an event for visitors to spend the whole day exploring and finding great shots.
+PhotoBARRYthon took place in Barry on 10th October 2020.
+There was a 12 hour event for those with enough stamina and a family friendly 6 hour event.
+An event for locals who know the place well but who may not have looked at it closely through a lens, and an event for visitors to spend the whole day exploring and finding great shots.

-Taking part will fire your creativity, get you exploring Barry, introduce you to people with the same interest and challenge your photography skills.
+Fire your creativity, explore Barry, meet people with the same interest and challenge your photography skills.

 What is a photomarathon?

 It’s a test of creativity, photography skills, endurance, and sense of humour!
 It is a competitive event with prizes, and takes place over a set period of time.
 The PhotoBARRYthon format is 12 topics, 12 photos, 12 hours, or 6 topics, 6 photos, 6 hours.

 There are many rules to the game, but crucially you must have one photo per topic and they must be in topic order on your phone or camera, with no extra photos.

 12 Tips to survive (and thrive) at PhotoBARRYthon

 - Read the rules and all event information.
 Make sure you understand the timescale, photography requirements, locations, topic pickups, final deadline etc.